DC 8914Neurological Conditions38 CFR § 4.124a

 A 10% rating requires: A confirmed diagnosis of epilepsy with a history of seizures.
 A 100% rating requires: Averaging at least 1 major seizure per month over the last year.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Epilepsy, psychomotor?
+What happens at the C&P exam for Epilepsy, psychomotor?

 Get a Personalized Rating Analysis